Board of Directors

 Vice Chair

-Megan Hulgan, 40, is the current Director of Food Ministry at Covington First United Methodist Church, a position she has held since December 2017.
-The mission of the CFUMC Food Pantry is to end hunger in Newton County for God's glory, and Megan is able to work every day with a diverse group of volunteers and donors to move closer to that goal.
-Megan has a Masters of Science in Social Work from the University of Tennessee and has worked in family reconciliation, hospital social work, homicide victims’ assistance, foster parent training, domestic abuse survivor counseling, and volunteer management.
+Megan Hulgan, 42, is an Assistant Director for Student Involvement, Leadership, & Transitions at Oxford College of Emory University.
+Megan advises students on service and leadership opportunities in the community.
+Prior to her position at Oxford College, Megan was the Director of Food Ministry at Covington First United Methodist Church for five years.
+Megan has a Master of Science in Social Work from the University of Tennessee and has worked in family reconciliation, hospital social work, homicide victims’ assistance, foster parent training, domestic abuse survivor counseling, volunteer management, and nonprofit management.

 Mrs. Stephanie A. Johnson (she/her)